Revision Breast Reconstruction Surgery

 Autologous tissue revisions are generally considered to be one of the most artistically challenging surgeries for breast reconstruction.
 The patient’s choice of plastic surgeon is an important choice for autologous tissue revision surgeries, and should be decided only after careful research.
 Choosing a surgeon who has extensive training and experience in multiple reconstruction techniques can help to ensure that your results are aesthetically pleasing and look more natural.

 Dr. Sugene Kim devotes a large portion of her practice in The Woodlands to breast reconstruction surgery.
-As co-founder of the Institute of Advanced Breast Reconstruction, she was one of the first plastic surgeons in Houston to perform the highly advanced DIEP Flap muscle-sparing reconstruction techniques in the community hospital setting.
+As co-founder of the Institute of Advanced Breast Reconstruction, she was one of the first plastic surgeons in the Houston area to perform the highly advanced DIEP Flap muscle-sparing reconstruction techniques in the community hospital setting.

 As Dr. Kim also performs many cosmetic breast enhancement procedures, she has a highly-developed sense of aesthetics of the female breast in addition to considerable skill in reconstructive surgery.